 Emphasis is given in this course to the understanding and application of polynomial, rational, radical, exponential, and trigonometric functions.
 Other topics include complex numbers, logarithms, sequences and series, probability and statistics.
-This is the third required math course for any student on Smart Core; however, students who have struggled in Algebra I and Geometry may consider taking Bridge to Algebra II prior to Algebra II.
+This is the third required math course for any student on Smart Core.